Are hippies just people?

 Nelson Daily News

-Norman Johynson wold dearly love to get his hands on the people who abandoned the two dogs he found outside the central truck building Monday.
+Norman Johnson wold dearly love to get his hands on the people who abandoned the two dogs he found outside the central truck building Monday.

 The hefty SPCA member makes a violent neck-wringing motion with his meaty hands, leaving no doubt about what he would like to do if the offenders were caught.